luxonis/depthai-docs-website/FAQ.md

 Yes.

-We have a tutorial around Google Collab notebooks you can even use for this.
+We have a tutorial around Google Colab notebooks you can even use for this.
 See [here](https://docs.luxonis.com/tutorials/object_det_mnssv2_training/)

 {: #nodepthrequired }
 ## Do I need Depth data to train my own custom Model for DepthAI?